www.audiosignal.co.uk

 I first worked as a journalist for Haymarket Publishing during my year out between Leeds and Birmingham universities.
 I was an editorial assistant initially on Popular Hi-Fi (editor David Line) and later on Hi-Fi Answers (editor Paul Benson).
 When I left in September 1978 it was with every intention to write occasional feature articles for HFA to supplement my student grant but full-time journalism was never my intended career.

 Gramophone asked me to become its audio consulting editor shortly thereafter, under which agreement my audio writing was curtailed elsewhere.
 But I had already diversified into another area of interest when I began writing for Autocar in 1991.
-Eventually I became technical editor, then technical consultant; today I’m a special correspondent.
-Other automotive writing has principally been for Motor Sport and Racecar Engineering.
+Eventually I became technical editor, then technical consultant, then a special correspondent.
+Other automotive writing was principally for Motor Sport, Racecar Engineering and Automotive Design; I enjoyed the change of industry and learning new areas of technology, but no longer work in this field.

-When Gramophone ceased to be a family owned operation in the summer of 1999 I resigned in order to write for the one UK audio magazine still prepared to publish the quite densely technical features I now immerse myself in: IPC Media’s Hi-Fi News.
+When Gramophone ceased to be a family owned operation in the summer of 1999 I resigned in order to write for the one UK audio magazine still prepared to publish the quite densely technical features I wished to immerse myself in: IPC Media’s Hi-Fi News.
 It’s a small world: Steve Harris, HFN’s editor at the time, was the person I took over from on Hi-Fi Answers when I moved across from Popular Hi-Fi in 1978.
+Today HFN’s editor is Paul Miller; he does all the lab test measurements on electronic equipment for review, I do the measurements on loudspeakers and headphones.

 Current job titles